MeetPeyton Pocock

-From Cornwall, Peyton Pocock now works and lives in London as a designer and developer for hundo.
+From Cornwall, Peyton Pocock now works and lives in London as a product designer and developer for hundo.
 Peyton works on the hundo.xyz website and other marketing projects.

 Tell us a little bit about your role at hundo?